basho/riak_crdt_cookbook/counters/README.md

 First off, we're going to use Curl to set some things up.
 For the rest of this tutorial, I'm going to use a bucket called `crdt_cookbook`, for clarity.

 Quick, Important Interlude: Counters require the bucket property `allow_mult` to be true, so we'll set that first.
 Don't worry about this, the whole point in CRDTs is that they cope with siblings completely.
-(NOTE: I've pretty-printed the JSON below, in your console it probably won't look as neat)
+Note: I've pretty-printed the JSON below, in your console it probably won't look as neat

 ```
 counters $ curl -i http://localhost:10018/buckets/crdt_cookbook/props \